GrantCopilot.ai

 Verify your 501(c)(3) status or fiscal sponsor arrangement before applying.

-Check geographic restrictions — many grants are state- or region-specific.
+Check geographic restrictions, since many grants are state- or region-specific.

 Confirm you can meet matching-fund requirements before investing time.